carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 objectives:
 - "Understand the GIL"
 - "Apply `numba.jit` to lift the GIL"
+- "Understand the difference between vectorized and task-based parallel programming."
+- "Recognize the primitive components of the queue/worker based model of execution."
 keypoints:
 - "Vectorized algorithms are both a blessing and a curse."
 - "Many problems fit a pattern of `map`, `filter` and `reduce` operations."